LuizPereira01921150/Project1M1/README.md

   Home -> page with information about who I am, where I'm from, what my skills are and my timeline.
   Projects -> a page with all the projects i've done. contact -> a page with my resume and ways to contact me.

+if for some reason something doesnt load use ctrl+shift+R to force a "hard refresh" and force the browser to ignore its cache and download all page assets from the server